Investing for Beginners: Complete Guide to Getting Started

 It’s also wise to diversify across asset classes by owning a mix of stocks, bonds and even alternative investments like real estate.

-Mutual funds and index funds are popular among new investors because they offer immediate diversification.
+ETFs and index funds are popular among new investors because they offer immediate diversification.

 3. Understand Your Time Horizon